Lisa Baldelli-Hunt

 Lisa Baldelli-Hunt (born June 13, 1962) is an American politician and former Mayor of Woonsocket, Rhode Island.

 Background

 Baldelli-Hunt lives in Woonsocket, Rhode Island with her husband and family.
 She went to Bryant College and was involved with the commercial real estate business.
 Baldelli-Hunt also worked for the United States Postal Service.
 Baldelli-Hunt is a member of the Democratic Party.

 Family

-Baldelli-Hunt's nephew is current Minnesota Twins manager Rocco Baldelli.
+Baldelli-Hunt's nephew is former Minnesota Twins manager Rocco Baldelli.
 Her uncle is former mayor of Woonsocket, Charles C. Baldelli who served from 1985-1989.

 In 2015, Baldelli-Hunt agreed to pay a $750 civil penalty for violating the state ethics code by hiring her son and teammates on his baseball team for unadvertised summer jobs.

 Elections and removal

 Baldelli-Hunt was elected to the Rhode Island House of Representatives for District 49 in Woonsocket, Rhode Island, in 2006.
 She served from 2007 to 2013.
 In 2013, Baldelli-Hunt was elected as mayor of Woonsocket, beating incumbent mayor Leo T. Fontaine.
 She was the second female mayor in the city's history.
 Baldelli-Hunt served until October 6, 2022, when she was removed from office by the Woonsocket City Council.
 Council President Daniel Grendon was immediately sworn in as interim mayor.
 Baldelli-Hunt ran unopposed in the Woonsocket mayoral elections and again won mayorship on November 9, 2022 for a fifth term with 76% of the vote.
 Baldelli-Hunt stated that she had plans to revise the charter of the city of Woonsocket to prevent the City Council from removing mayors from office.